rust-lang/book/second-edition/src/ch15-06-reference-cycles.md

 All of the logic that manages the counts and value dropping is built in to `Rc` and `Weak` and their implementations of the `Drop` trait.
-By specifying that the relationship from a child to its parent should be a `Weak<T>` reference in the definition of `Node`, we're able to have parent nodes point to child nodes and vice versa without creating a reference cycle and memory leaks.
+By specifying that the relationship from a child to its parent should be a `Weak<T>` reference in the definition of `Node`, we’re able to have parent nodes point to child nodes and vice versa without creating a reference cycle and memory leaks.

 <!-- Ah!
 This actually cleared up a lot, we specify in the definition that a